SyntaxError-JARS/assignments/project-0.md

 ### P0 (Wednesday May 18th 2022)

 -   [ ] finalized version of application must be pushed to personal repository within this organization by the presentation date
--   [ ] 5-10 minute live demonstration of the implemented features
+-   [ ] NO LONGER THAN 5min live demonstration of the implemented features